 Seto started to say.

-"I rely on you."
+"I'm counting on you."

-Seto's hands stopped.
+Seto's hand stopped.

-Holding the documents, stopped, looking at Atem.
+Still holding the documents, he stopped, and looked at Atem.

 "......"

-Then two blinks.
+And then, two blinks.

-Yugi had done it to Seto.
+Yugi had done it at Seto.

 Seto had not reacted to Yugi.